 Irritation crosses rubric 3–4 by Shave 3

 The Irritation dimension fell from 6 → 6 → 4 across the 3 shaves — Shave 3’s 4 sits in the rubric’s “dulling triggers irritation” band (3–4).
 The alum reaction corroborates: first 2 sessions warmed without stinging, Shave 3 introduced stinging across the lip cuts.
-The pairing’s irritation profile compresses faster than its closeness profile.

 Difficult Areas (Pairing on this skin profile)